dannyhubert9/dannyhubert9.github.io/index.md

 Hi!
 My name is Danny Hubert.

 I am a Finance and Management major at Lehigh University, graduating on May 19, 2024.
 I am excited to bring a postiive attitude and commitment to excellence to Wells Fargo post-graduation in their Operations Development Program.
-At Lehigh University, I’ve been able to have a well rounded experience of financial and business education along with a minor in political science.
+At Lehigh University, I’ve been able to have a well rounded experience of financial and business education while exploring many of my personal pursuits as well.

+**Some of my experiences include:**
+*Internships with law firms, startups, and Fidelity Investments* *A degree in Spring 2024 with a double major in Finance and Management; along with a Political Science Minor* *Being named "Livingston Youth Citizen of the Year" in 2019* *Being an editor for a newspaper; a writer for multiple mediums* *Serving in numerous leadership positions, including President of my high school's largest club and Treasurer of Lehigh's Accounting Club*
+*Living in Bethlehem, Boston, Barcelona, The Berkshires, Boca Raton, Costa Rica, Tel Aviv, Livingston, and (soon) Charlotte* *Living through the Miami Heat 2023-2024 Season (seriously, it's be a rough season for last year's ECF champs)*

 ## Portfolio